 Includes a survey of the book of Revelation, and the liturgical identifiers we see in it.
 Strongly related to the Old Testament book of Daniel (also the last book in that testament), the book of Revelation presents an apocalyptic vision of heavenly events while the Church on earth is in poverty, oppression, and persecution.

-The Apostles and their Epistles
+New Testament II – The Apostles and their Epistles

 A thorough survey of the Apostles and their Epistles, including biographies of NT writers, a history of the communities Paul wrote to, how each church started.
 The Apostle Paul is responsible for 14 of the 21 books of the New Testament, a significant corpus of work.
 A thorough introduction to the NT writers, themes, and messages with special attention given to the holy Apostle Paul, as a written witness of the Gospel, person, and mission of our Lord Jesus Christ.

 The work of the writers of the Catholic or Universal epistles will follow a similar vein, highlighting the issues addressed by the letter, and making use of Old Testament quotations, allegory, and imagery.

 The student should have a significant understanding of the New Testament epistles by the end of this course, and know his/her way around the themes and significant quotations for future use in teaching.